Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Summary and Discussion

 We also examined the sensitivity of sulfur chemistry to variations in both the strength of the vertical mixing (Figure \ref{fig:KzzSens}) and the strength of the UV flux (Figure \ref{fig:UVSens}) applied to the atmosphere.
 We found that weakening the diffusion had little effect on the sulfur species.
 Stronger mixing increased the abundance of \ce{H2S} above $\mathrm{10^{-3}\,bar}$, while decreasing the abundance of \ce{S} and \ce{S2}.
 The effect of stronger UV irradiation is primarily to dissociate photosensitive molecules deeper into the atmosphere.
 Species such as \ce{H2S} were up to two orders of magnitude less abundant at $\mathrm{10^{-3}\,bar}$ in more highly irradiated models.

 Most sulfur species are not easily detected in exoplanet atmospheres, but that does not mean that sulfur chemistry does not matter for atmospheric retrievals.
 Our models have shown that the presence of sulfur in both hot and warm Jupiter atmospheres can significantly change the abundance of other, more easily detected, molecules.
 Of particular note are the differences we have found to the abundances of \ce{CH4}, \ce{HCN} and \ce{NH3} in hot Jupiters by including \ce{S} in the network, as well as \ce{CO2} in warm Jupiters.
-We found that around a pressure of $\mathrm{10^{-3}\,bar}$ in a atmospheric model of HD 209458b (Figure \ref{fig:HD209SulfurComp}), the abundances of \ce{NH3}, \ce{CH4} and \ce{HCN} in a sulfurous atmosphere dropped by several orders of magnitude when compared to their abundances in a non-sulfurous atmosphere.
+We found this was due to the catalytic properties of sulfur chemistry (also seen in \citealt{Zahnle2016}) for \ce{CH4} and \ce{HCN}, and due to the photo-shielding effect of \ce{H2S} for \ce{NH3}.
+At around a pressure of $\mathrm{10^{-3}\,bar}$ in a atmospheric model of HD 209458b (Figure \ref{fig:HD209SulfurComp}), the abundances of \ce{NH3}, \ce{CH4} and \ce{HCN} in a sulfurous atmosphere dropped by several orders of magnitude when compared to their abundances in a non-sulfurous atmosphere.
 This is a very large change, but it occurs over a very narrow pressure window.
 If this intersects with the detectable range made by observations, it would be a significant and noticeable effect.
 But, if the detection occurred at location higher or lower in the atmosphere, no change would be noticed compared to a sulfur free case.
 It is also very likely that the location at which sulfur chemistry impacts these molecules is dependant upon many of the planet's parameters: The planet's temperature and metallicity, as well as the diffusion strength or the incoming UV flux.
 More testing and modelling is required to discover exactly how these parameters will alter sulfur's effect upon these molecules.
-The effect of sulfur upon \ce{CO2} in warm Jupiters is also important, first noticed when comparing the sulfurous (\citealt{Zahnle2016}) and non-sulfurous (\citealt{Moses2016}) models of 51 Eri b.
-We find our network predicts up to five times less \ce{CO2}, due to sulfur, above $\mathrm{10^{-4}\,bar}$.
-Below this pressure, the loss is present, but less significant.
-In this section of the upper atmosphere, we predict approximately half an order of magnitude more \ce{CO2} compared to the model in \cite{Zahnle2016}.
-This is again down to uncertainties in the rate constants used for our sulfur reactions.

-Current observations may struggle to distinguish the effects of sulfur we predict in both hot and warm Jupiters.
-It is important that observations from the next generation of telescopes take these effects into account, since they can significantly alter the composition of the atmosphere.